FarshadAmiri/Telephone-Game/README.md

 1. **Trust Decline**: Trust decreases over time as agents observe message distortion
 2. **Trust Increase**: Trust increases as agents prove reliable
 3. **Trust Stabilization**: Trust reaches an equilibrium

-## License and Citation

-This simulation is provided for educational and research purposes.
-If you use this code in academic work, please cite appropriately.